KJ5CYM/PhreakBox/README.md

 https://projectmf.org
 I needed a quick way to play them out loud into Project MF's simulated payphone trunk, so PhreakBox was born one lazy Sunday!

+shoutz to dr0ptpacket, 0ctothorpe, and the guys @ PLA!
+Enjoy the soft you phreaks!